tfjmp/website/content/post/2022-538P/index.md

 For individual assignments, the deadline for one assignment can be extended by 24 hours with no penalty to the mark.
 Extension requests must be made explicitly through e-mail.
 Extension requests must be made no later than 24 hours past the deadline.

-For group tasks you can request an extension of 24 hours as long as someone in your group has an unused extension.
+For group tasks, you can request an extension of 24 hours as long as someone in your group has an unused extension.
 You cannot receive an extension of more than 24 hours for a group deliverable.

 ## Academic honesty and collaboration guidelines